First of all, my late husband was a physician in the U.S. Army serving

 lady named Estelle McGowan fancied herself a protege of Gladys.
 She

-worked very hard under the wings of both Gladys and Rome.
+worked very hard under the wings of both Gladys and Roma.
 I attended

 her singing debut in Florence.
 Estelle was from Baltimore, Md.
 She